solvi-ab/solvi-docs/source/index.html.md

 # Plant Counts

-This part of the API is currently only available for scouting projects.
+The plant counts API is under development and currently only supports a limited number of use cases:

+* Automatic plant counts in scouting projects
+* Request plant counts done for you (by Solvi personel) in any type of project

 ## Create Plant Counts